alysivji/talks/design-patterns--facade-patterns/changelog/README.md

 Just by swapping out the adapter and adapter tests, we can use a different kind of API without having to change underlying code.

+Integrating directly couples our code to something we do not control.

 ### PyGitHub